A Neural Tangent Kernel Perspective of GANs: Proofs of Theoretical Results and Additional Results

 \subsection{Case Studies of Discriminator Dynamics}

-We study in the remaining of this section the expression of the discriminators in the case of the IPM loss and LSGAN, as described in \cref{sec:case_analysis}, and of the original GAN formulation.
+We study in the rest of this section the expression of the discriminators in the case of the IPM loss and LSGAN, as described in \cref{sec:case_analysis}, and of the original GAN formulation.